vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 ALPS additionally replaces the 0-RTT mechanisms in Section 7.4.2.4 of [HTTP3].
 Clients and servers SHOULD NOT separately remember settings with the TLS session.
 Instead, clients attempting 0-RTT MUST comply with the initial values of each setting, as determined above.
-Note these values will incorporate the server ALPS value saved with the TLS session.
+Note that these values will incorporate the server ALPS value saved with the TLS session.
 If a client receives a TLS NewSessionTicket message before the control stream SETTINGS frame, it SHOULD NOT wait for the SETTINGS frame before processing the NewSessionTicket.